sourcegraph/about/handbook/engineering/deployments.md

 ### Troubleshooting out of sync updates on Pulumi

-If out of sync changes occur on the dogfood cluster, or a pod is failing Pulumi can end up in an interrupted state and the `pulumi-refresh.sh` build step will not pass on buildkite.
+If out of sync changes occur on the dogfood cluster or a pod is failing, Pulumi can end up in an interrupted state and the `pulumi-refresh.sh` build step will not pass on buildkite.
 If this occurs, follow these steps to fix edit the deployment directly and remediate the issues that are failing the build step:

 1. From your local clone of the dogfood repo, run:
 ```